aromáma Pure unrefined Shea Butter 30ml VEGAN

 - Shea butter is ideal for nipple care during breastfeeding.
 Apply on skin as needed, wash before nursing a baby.

-- If body or facial skin is irritated after depilation or shaving, spray well with lavender floral water or our special floral water blend Skin soother and apply a thin layer of shea butter.
+- If body or facial skin is irritated after depilation or shaving, spray well with lavender floral water or our special floral water blend Skin Soother and apply a thin layer of shea butter.

-- Shea butter amazingly restores skin function and balance after a sunburn!
+- Shea butter amazingly restores skin function and balance after sunburn!
 After the acute phase (when the skin is hot and red) apply a thin layer of shea butter – to reduce itchiness and peeling process of the skin.